YaSh8202/remote-mcp/README.md

 Easy-to-use dashboard to manage your servers, connections, and monitor usage.

+## Latest features (recent updates)

+- feat: Implemented OAuth 2.1 authentication for MCP servers — includes client registration, authorization, and token endpoints to securely authorize third-party AI clients to use your MCP servers.
+- feat: Chat page and improved chat integration with MCP servers — the built-in chat page can now connect to and interact with MCP servers for richer conversational workflows.
+- feat: Server selection and details popovers — new UI components to quickly select an MCP server and view server details from the dashboard and chat flows.
+- fix/ui: Adjustments to ScrollArea and AppLogo (now returns the MCPIcon) for improved layout and consistency.
+- docs/ui: Updated AddLLMKeyDialog Google API key link and other small UX fixes.
+- infra: API routes reorganized (moved to src/routes/api) and various dependency updates and zod migration-related fixes.

+These changes bring easier server authorization, a more integrated chat experience, and improved server management in the UI.

 ## Available Apps

 Remote MCP supports integration with popular apps and services: